manwar/theweeklychallenge/content/blog/review-challenge-082.md

 }
 ```

-Once the GCD is obtained, she then applies some very clever math to assault the problem space to construct the factors out of their own prime factors.
+Once the GCD is obtained, he then applies some very clever math to assault the problem space to construct the factors out of their own prime factors.
 It's rather involved:

 ```perl
 my @factors = (1);